-The Bills sent out a short news release on Wednesday morning that will give their fans some hope.
+The Bills sent out a short press release on Wednesday morning that will give their fans some hope.

 ORCHARD PARK, NY - Buffalo Bills Head Coach Doug Marrone announced today that QB EJ Manuel will start the team’s Week One game against the New England Patriots on Sunday, September 8th at Ralph Wilson Stadium.